Power plant Lütschental – sustainable energy

-In Lütschental, Jungfraubahn AG operates its own hydroelectric power plant with two machines (total 12 MW).
-With its own medium voltage (16 kV) and distribution network (400 V), the Jungfrau Railway power plant also supplies Jungfrau Railway, Schynige Platte Railway, Berner Oberland Railway, Wengernalp Railway and Mountain Railway Lauterbrunnen-Mürren as well as the municipalities Lütschental, Gündlischwand, Zweilütschinen and Burglauenenen with electricity.
+In Lütschental, since more than hundred years, Jungfraubahn AG operates its own hydroelectric power plant with two machines (total 12 MW).
+With its own medium voltage (16 kV) and distribution grid (400 V), the Jungfrau Railway power plant supplies customers in the municipalities of Lütschental, Gündlischwand, Zweilütschinen and Burglauenenen with electricity.
+All railways of the Jungfrau group run on 100% renewable Swiss energy.

 24/7 phone: +41 33 828 77 77